 We believe in equality.

 We work on equality rights in relation to mental health, disability, gender, youth, immigration, refugees, race, poverty, LGBTQ2S+ rights, and more.
 We know looking through an intersectional lens is the only way to fight inequality and injustice.
 We fight overt and systemic discrimination, and seek to promote fairness and equality in Canada.

-Fundamental Freedoms for us includes those rights and freedoms considered essential to the functioning of a democracy.
-They allow individuals and groups to express themselves, to believe and practice what they choose, and to exercise their right to vote.
-For example, freedom of religion, speech, and conscience are fundamental freedoms.
-It is almost impossible to imagine how a democracy could work without protection for these most basic rights and freedoms, and yet–in Canada–they continue to be under attack in many ways.
+Fundamental Freedoms allow individuals and groups to express themselves, to believe and practice what they choose, and to exercise their right to vote.
+It is almost impossible to imagine how a democracy could work without protection these most basic rights and freedoms, and yet–in Canada–they continue to be under attack in many ways.

 We believe in privacy.

 Post-911 counter-terrorism ushered in abusive over-regulation: new investigation powers and surveillance technology.
 Then came under-regulated ‘surveillance capitalism,’ — covert, mass surveillance, online and then everywhere, by the tech industry.
 Both violate Canada’s values of dignity, liberty, and equality.

 We monitor the legal and policy frameworks that govern policing and the administration of justice in Canada to ensure that our civil liberties and the rights enshrined in the Canadian Charter of Rights and Freedoms are respected.